Bookbot

 Más información sobre el libro

-Alter-Nations: Nationalisms, Terror, and the State in Nineteenth-Century Britain and Ireland investigates how Victorian cultural production on both sides of the Irish Sea grappled with the complex relationship between British imperial nationalism and Irish anticolonial nationalism.
-In the process, this study reconceptualizes the history of modern nationhood in Britain and Ireland.
-Taking as its archive political theory, polemical prose, novels, political cartoons, memoir, and newspaper writings, Amy E. Martin’s Alter-Nations examines the central place of Irish anticolonial nationalism in Victorian culture and provides a new genealogy of categories such as “nationalism” “terror,” and “the state.”
-In texts from Britain and Ireland, we can trace the emergence of new narratives of Irish immigration, racial difference, and Irish violence as central to capitalist national crisis in nineteenth-century Britain.
-In visual culture and newspaper writing of the 1860s, the modern idea of “terrorism” as irrational and racialized anticolonial violence first comes into being.
-This new ideology of terrorism finds its counterpart in Victorian theorizations of the modern hegemonic state form, which justify the state’s monopoly of violence by imagining its apparatuses as specifically anti-terrorist.
-At the same time, Irish Fenian writings articulate anticolonial critique that anticipates the problematics of postcolonial studies and attempts to reimagine in generative and radical ways anticolonialism’s relation to modernity and the state form.
-By so doing, Alter-Nations argues for the centrality of Irish studies to postcolonial and Victorian studies, and reconceptualizes the boundaries and concerns of those fields.
+Alter-Nations: Nationalisms, Terror, and the State in Nineteenth-Century Britain and Ireland explores the intricate relationship between British imperial nationalism and Irish anticolonial nationalism through Victorian cultural production.
+This study redefines the history of modern nationhood in Britain and Ireland, utilizing an archive that includes political theory, polemical prose, novels, political cartoons, memoirs, and newspapers.
+Amy E. Martin highlights the significance of Irish anticolonial nationalism in Victorian culture, offering a fresh perspective on concepts like “nationalism,” “terror,” and “the state.”
+The analysis reveals how narratives of Irish immigration, racial difference, and violence became central to the capitalist national crisis in nineteenth-century Britain.
+The 1860s visual culture and newspaper writings mark the emergence of the modern concept of “terrorism” as irrational, racialized anticolonial violence.
+This ideology parallels Victorian theories of the modern hegemonic state, which rationalize the state's monopoly on violence as anti-terrorist.
+Concurrently, Irish Fenian writings present an anticolonial critique that foreshadows postcolonial studies, reimagining the relationship between anticolonialism, modernity, and state forms.
+Ultimately, the work asserts the importance of Irish studies within postcolonial and Victorian studies, challenging and redefining the boundaries of these fields.

 Compra de libros